Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 While the Moka Pot is designed to be used on a stovetop, you should still monitor the heat level carefully.

-For gas stoves, you may need to adjust the flame not to be too high.
+You may need to adjust the flame for gas stoves so it is not too high.

 Using too much heat can also cause your Moka Pot coffee to taste burnt or have an unpleasant aftertaste due to oils being released from the coffee grounds.